 IOSH exams during COVID-19

-At the end of the course, your trainer will give you a designated time slot to dial into to an exam virtual call.
+At the end of the course, your trainer will give you a designated time slot to dial into an exam virtual call.
 It'll feel like an e-learning quiz.

 It’s a closed book exam.
 You can’t have any course materials in front of you or ask your colleagues or trainer for help.